kghose/Chhobi/Readme.md

 1. [DONE] Refactor code to merge PhotoInfo and PhotoMetaData
 1. Add separators every x photos with some kind of date identification to help us locate things faster.
+1. Put a nice border round the preview (need to subclass something) 1.